Veeras-code/DocSync/readme.md

-Absolutely!
-This project already has amazing depth, and with a few tweaks, your README can go from solid to stunning.
-Let’s polish it for clarity, visual appeal, and engagement.
-Here’s a refined version:

-📘 DocSense — Smart PDF Comparison and Analysis
+📘 DocSync — Smart PDF Comparison and Analysis
 Project Image <!-- Add an actual image link or placeholder -->
-DocSense is a powerful web application for analyzing and comparing PDF documents using AI-based embedding models and cosine similarity scans.
+DocSync is a powerful web application for analyzing and comparing PDF documents using AI-based embedding models and cosine similarity scans.
 It also features a chatbot interface powered by cutting-edge LLMs—LLAMA 3 and Google Gemini—to interact with your documents seamlessly.

 🚀 Features
 - 🧠 PDF Comparison Modes